Myau5x/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
 `means_activity` is a variable to store average date of steps for each interval.
-First number in output is time interval in format HMM, second number is ordinal number of this 5-minute interval throughtout of day.
+Output is time interval in format HMM

 ```r
 means_activity <-colMeans(mmm,na.rm = TRUE)